DaveChP/Sheets-to-JS-Object-Array/ReadMe.md

 ## How to Use `sheetsToObjectArray.gs`

-For users familiar with Google Apps Scripts, set up is trivial: navigate to the spreadsheet you want to convert and create a linked script using the source code pasted from either of the accompanying files [sheetsToObjectArray.txt] (https://github.com/DaveChP/Sheets-to-JS-Object-Array/blob/main/sheetsToObjectArray_source.txt) and [sheetsToObjectArray.gs] (https://github.com/DaveChP/Sheets-to-JS-Object-Array/blob/main/sheetsToObjectArray_source.gs).
+For users familiar with Google Apps Scripts, set up is trivial: navigate to the spreadsheet you want to convert and create a linked script using the source code pasted from either of the accompanying files [sheetsToObjectArray.txt](./sheetsToObjectArray_source.txt) and [sheetsToObjectArray.gs](.sheetsToObjectArray_source.gs).
 Running the script will result in the execution message containing the required code and a copy will be created as a Google Doc in Google Drive.

 ## Detailed Instructions